LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 7.38.2
+*Released*: 27 May 2026
+- Update `getDefaultVisibleColumns` to remove columns that metadata eliminates from views

 ### version 7.38.1
 *Released*: 26 May 2026
 - GitHub Issue 1021: Sample Finder: Long names truncated in Search cards